 - If there is an increase in property value, your landlord won’t profit from it, you will.
 This can also go in the opposite direction, though – if prices fall, your pocketbook will be negatively affected (if you opt to sell).

 - At times, buying is a more economical option.
 The rental market in Toronto isn’t cheap or easy – particularly if you want to reside downtown.
 If your down payment is decent, it may be more worthwhile to buy than rent (as far as monthly cash flow goes).

 - More freedom.
 You don’t need anyone’s permission to make changes to the home when you own it.
 You’re free to replace appliances, install hardwood flooring, or anything else that will enhance the property in your eyes.

 - Where else can your money be put?
-Toronto real estate is predictable and has historically returned stronger ROI’s than other forms of investments.
-That’s why real estate a big aspect of investors’ portfolios.
+Toronto real estate is predictable and has historically provided stronger ROI’s than other forms of investments.
+That’s why real estate is a big aspect of investors’ portfolios.
 However, it doesn’t come with guarantees.
 If you are a renter and your money is spent on frivolous expenses, buying a house or condo would be a smarter financial plan over the long run.

 An Example in Real Life: Buying vs. Renting